End-to-end-provenance/provGraphR/README.md

 LINEAGE

-# Forward or backward lineage of a data node
+# Forward or backward lineage of a node
 get.lineage
 ```